nicoletibaldi/csv-analyzer/README.md

 We have some contact records in a CSV (attached).
 We want to convert this CSV into a database schema.
 Write a Node program that will read the full list of contacts and predict whether each column is one of the following 3 types: Date/Time, Text, or Multiple Choice.
 Provide the available options for any Multiple Choice columns.
 This program should be fully tested.
 Use ES6 conventions when applicable.
 ```

-The app returns an object which contains keys that represent the column names.
+This node program returns an object which contains keys that represent the column names.
 Each key has a nested object, which has a key of `type`, and lists the column's type (date/time, text, or multiple choice).
 If `type` is multiple choice, the object includes another key, `choices`, which lists the choices for the multiple choice column, in array format.

 ## Setup:
 Run `npm install` from within the project folder.